Some retailers would benefit from a TikTok ban in 2025

 Just because a retailer has high overlap with TikTok Shop, does not mean a TikTok ban would help them win back sales.

-However customers at some brands and retailers spent less at those retailers after making a first purchase on TikTok Shop.
+However, customers at some brands and retailers spent less at those retailers after making a first purchase on TikTok Shop.
 This suggests that a TikTok ban could undo some competitive losses, and turn those brands into TikTok Shop ban winners.

 Rue21 experienced one of the largest negative impacts from TikTok Shop.
-Rue21 customers spent 26.6% less at the store than any other major retailer in four quarters after their first TikTok Shop purchase.
+Rue21 customers spent 26.6% less at the store than any other major retailer four quarters after their first TikTok Shop purchase.
 That marks a 23 point deceleration from pre-first TikTok Shop purchase spending growth.

 Charlotte Russe also felt a major impact from TikTok Shop.
 Customers spend 3.3% less four quarters after their first purchase at TikTok Shop, a 12 point deceleration.